There hasn’t been a better time to start a web design business. Don’t take my word for it – just look at these stats:

 Remember the cliche less is more?
 Well, it couldn’t have been any truer in this case.

-There are tons of free and premium WordPress themes and plugins that cannot only make your website look stunning but also extend its capabilities.
+There are tons of free and premium WordPress themes and plugins that can make your website look stunning and extend its capabilities.
 Moreover, you can install your theme and plugins directly from your WordPress dashboard.

 Wondering which one to pick?
 I got you.